How to Use Personal Stories in a Harvard Master of Laws Application: My Experience

 Stories that evoke pity but fail to demonstrate the strength of your profile or connect to your motivations for the degree shouldn’t be included.

-In this post, I’ll share how I approached addressing personal circumstances in my Harvard application essay (available here).
+In this post, I’ll share how I approached addressing personal circumstances in my Harvard application essay (full text available here).

 the story i used in the personal statement